AlgoMaster Logo

 Understanding the Problem

-Two strings are anagrams if and only if they contain the exact same characters with the exact same frequencies. "listen" and "silent" are anagrams because both have one 'l', one 'i', one 's', one 't', one 'e', and one 'n'.
-But "hello" and "world" are not, because their character counts differ.
+Two strings are anagrams if and only if they contain the exact same characters with the exact same frequencies. "listen" and "silent" are anagrams because both have one 'l', one 'i', one 's', one 't', one 'e', and one 'n'. "hello" and "world" are not, because their character counts differ.

 Key Constraints:

-• 1 <= s.length, t.length <= 5 * 10^4 → With n up to 50,000, O(n^2) would mean 2.5 billion operations, which is too slow.
-O(n log n) and O(n) are both fine.
+• 1 <= s.length, t.length <= 5 * 10^4 → With n up to 50,000, an O(n^2) comparison would mean 2.5 billion operations, which is too slow.
+O(n log n) and O(n) both work.

 Approach 1: Sorting